lsquo/octothorpe/readme.txt

 If you think you've spotted a bug, please open an issue on [GitHub](https://github.com/lsquo/octothorpe/issues).

 == Changelog ==

+= 1.1.2 =
+* Use a core function to output navigation

 = 1.1.1 =
 * Use the default page title separator